Cold-formed steel framing (CFS) is a term used to describe a type of framing used in construction made from cold-formed steel.

 How is Cold-Formed Steel Framing Manufactured?

-These sheets are fed through roll-forming machines, which shape the steel into various shapes such as C-sections or Z-sections.
+These sheets are fed through roll-forming machines, which turn the steel into c-shaped sections or other shapes (depending on the requirements of specific applications).

 Types of Cold-Formed Steel Framing

-Cold-formed steel can be manufactured into multiple different configurations.
-The most common options for framing are:
+Cold-formed steel can be made into a variety of products.
+The most common framing options are:

-U-Channel: Created using roll-forming techniaues, these U-shaped members are used in construction, transportation, and manufacturing industries.
+U-channels are manufactured by using the roll-form technique.
+These U-shaped products are usually used in construction, transportation, and manufacturing industries.

-Track: Track systems are often used for external wall framing.
-They can play a crucial role in support axial loads in walls, floor joists and tall interior partitions to name a few.
+Track systems are usually used as external wall framing.
+They can also be used in the axial loadbearing of walls, floor joists, tall interior partitions, and more.

-Straps: Straps are wide, thin sheets of steel used to even out tension loads.
+Straps are wide and thin sheets of steel used to even out tension loads.
 They’re usually found in wall-bracing or shear walls.

 The benefits and possibilities of CFS construction are endless, and companies are continually adapting to meet demand and offer new solutions to users.

-Strucsoft’s framing software MWF Pro Metal and MWF Advanced Metal use the built-in capabilities of Revit to make the creation of light-gauge steel completely automated.
+For example, Strucsoft’s products MWF Pro Metal and MWF Advanced Metal use the built-in capabilities of Revit to make the creation of light-gauge steel completely automated.

 As a result, it’s suitable to use on most construction projects.
 Users can frame entire projects while also creating schedules, framing elevations, material cut lists, and more.